Radhakrishna-guntur/kubernetes-demo/README.md

 Upgrade one worker node at a time, allowing workloads to be shifted and ensuring continuous service.

 Add new nodes with the updated software version, migrate workloads to these new nodes, and then decommission the older nodes.

+Case07: CRDs - Custom Resource Definitions

+CRDs allow you to define your own custom resources, extending the Kubernetes API to fit your specific needs.

+Why Use CRDs?

+CRDs are incredibly powerful because they enable you to represent and manage application-specific resources in a Kubernetes-native way.
+Here are some reasons why you might want to use CRDs:

+Abstraction: CRDs allow you to abstract away complex logic into custom resources, making it easier to manage and interact with your applications.

+Consistency: By defining custom resources, you ensure that your applications are consistently managed across different environments.

+Automation: CRDs enable automation by allowing you to define custom controllers that can watch and reconcile the state of custom resources.